 - Foam Extinguisher

-It is potent in extinguishing fire induced by organic materials and flammable liquids.
+It is potent in extinguishing fires induced by organic materials and flammable liquids.

 - Dry Powder Extinguisher

-This type of extinguisher is efficient in controlling fire caused by organic materials, flammable liquids, gases, and metals.
+This type of extinguisher is efficient in controlling fires caused by organic materials, flammable liquids, gases, and metals.

 - CO2 Extinguisher